secretstartups/handbook/resellers/partner-help-desk/index.html.md

 - Open Reqs Met is _no_

 To Deny the Letter of Authorization
-1. In Docusign, click the “Other Actions” button, and choose “Deny to Sign” from the options that become available.
+1. In DocuSign, click the “Other Actions” button, and choose “Deny to Sign” from the options that become available.
 2. Confirm denial.
-3. In the box that appears, refer to the [PHD Common Response Template](https://docs.google.com/spreadsheets/d/1iPJh3sP6p3fc_FfJPe7d5uzWThe6FJ5W_3arGFm2Dj4/edit?usp=sharing) row for “LoA Denial in Docusign.”
+3. In the box that appears, refer to the [PHD Common Response Template](https://docs.google.com/spreadsheets/d/1iPJh3sP6p3fc_FfJPe7d5uzWThe6FJ5W_3arGFm2Dj4/edit?usp=sharing) row for “LoA Denial in DocuSign.”
 4. Press “Confirm.
 5. Open a new email from the Partner Support email box, and address it to the person whose name came with the LoA request.
 Copy partnersupport@gitlab.com and the Channel Manager assigned to the account.
 6. Refer to the [PHD Common Response Template](https://docs.google.com/spreadsheets/d/1iPJh3sP6p3fc_FfJPe7d5uzWThe6FJ5W_3arGFm2Dj4/edit?usp=sharing) row for “LoA Denial.”
 Copy the provided subject line and text into the email.
 Personalize the email with the partner name and any other pertinent information.
 Do not forget to update the “trainings needed” section in the body of the email.